Welcome to the Web Home of the William & Mary Wind Ensemble!

 The Wind Ensemble brings together some of the College's most talented wind, brass, and percussion players to perform the finest wind music from a repertoire that spans the 16th through the 21st centuries.

 Founded in 1929, the Wind Ensemble performs 3-4 times each semester in various venues on campus and in the community.
 In March 2015, the group gave a special concert at the Kennedy Center for the Performing Arts in Washington, D.C.
 The program included two world premieres: Margins Afterwards by Brian Hulse featuring William & Mary faculty soloist, David Vonderheide and Dabke by 2014-2015 Artist-in-Residence, Kareem Roustam.
 In April 2016, the Wind Ensemble gave the Virginia premiere of James Stephenson’s there are no words, dedicated to the victims of the June 2015 mass shooting at Emanuel African Methodist Episcopal Church in Charleston, SC.
 In 2018, the group premiered original arrangements of the music of Maria Faust, an Estonian composer/saxophonist and four-time Danish Music Award winner.
-The William & Mary Wind Ensemble was a national finalist in the 2019-2020 American Prize Competition.
+The William & Mary Wind Ensemble was a national finalist in the 2019-2020 and 2020-2021 American Prize Competitions.

 Each spring, the Wind Ensemble tours a particular area of the country decided upon by members of the group.
 The group has traveled to New York, Miami, Nashville, Charleston, New Orleans, Chicago, and Philadelphia.
 In May 2015, with support from the U.S./China Cultural and Educational Foundation and the Reves Center for International Studies, the Wind Ensemble embarked on an international tour to China which included performances in Beijing, Shaoxing, Jiaxing, and Shanghai.
 Members of the ensemble also engaged in special service learning projects including a joint performance with younger Chinese music students.
 In May 2018, the Wind Ensemble completed a 10-day tour of the United Kingdom.
 The group gave performances at the High School of Dundee (Scotland), the National Centre for Early Music (York, England), and St. George's Church, Bloomsbury (London) and participated in a workshop with Adam Gorb, Head of Composition at the Royal Northern College of Music.